12 tips for visiting Pompeii (plus how to climb Vesuvius)

 The Porta Marina entrance to the city of Pompeii.

-If you’re planning to visit Pompeii with a car, it’s worth knowing that there are no official Pompeii car parks, but there are lots of places to park around Porta Marina and between the Porta Marina and Piazza Esedra entrances.
-One of the most recommended is Pompei Parking Zeus near Porta Marina which is safe, has toilets and has some spots in the shade.
-Parking here costs 3 euro per hour – the ticket machines don’t take cards so make sure you have enough cash.
+If you’re planning to drive to Pompeii, it’s worth knowing that there are no official Pompeii car parks, but there are lots of places to park around Porta Marina and between the Porta Marina and Piazza Esedra entrances.
+One of the most recommended is Pompei Parking Zeus near Porta Marina.

 2. Don’t take a big bag into the ruins